Security Against Church Roof Lead & Copper Theft

-Churches have always been a target for theft.
-More often than not, it was the valuable items inside churches that were the prizes most thieves sought to steal but in recent years the target has increasingly been that of the lead and copper on church roofs
+Church roof security has been a concern for a long time and perhaps more so today than ever before.
+Churches have been a target for theft for centuries.
+More often than not, it was the valuable items inside churches that were the prizes most thieves sought to steal but in today’s world the target has increasingly become that of church roof lead and copper.

 The scrap value of lead has risen significantly in recent years, doubling in some countries such as the UK, so the value of lead on any building’s roof, not just that of a church, is now measured in thousands of Pounds.
 However, it is not just the value of the lead that has to be replaced once it’s been stolen – the roof and building may have suffered additional damage by the thieves during the robbery so that too has to be put right at additional cost.

 Many church roof lead thefts are conducted by thieves who use large vans or trucks to transport their haul away, very often operating during daylight hours and passing themselves off as genuine contractors working on the building.
 Passers-by and neighbours can therefore unwittingly be witnessing a theft in front of their very eyes and not even realise it!

 To quote the United Kingdom as an example, the main insurer of churches (Ecclesiastical Insurance) saw a significant rise in claims for lead theft from churches in just a 2 year period.
 In 2005 they received 80 claims which cost them £300,000 and in 2007 they received 2,000 claims which cost them over £6 million!